Jade-Evans/rockPaperScissors/README.md

 This approach dynamically builds the selector string using the value of currentTheme, making the code more scalable and easier to maintain.

+🧠 Naming Reflection — 8th October
+I renamed chosenTheme to displayedTheme to better reflect its role in my game flow.
+This variable holds the DOM element for the currently visible theme instructions and choices.
+The name helps me distinguish it from currentTheme